Died aged 28, Son of John and Anne Lewis of The Mill

 That’s trouble for the Harringtons isn’t it they

-have had their share without any more…he hadn’t had
+have had their share without any more…he hadn’t had his commission long

-his commission long either. (see Lt W.
+either. (see Lt W. Harrington)

 May 27 1917